AdrienHallet/LINGI2252/Notes.md

 **Anomalies** in the diagram are things that should not be there :
 * Redundancy if semantic information is modelled in multiple ways
 * Inconsistence if there are contradictions within the model.
+* Dead features if they can never be selected in any way.
+* False-optional features if the selection of the parent induces the selection of the false-optional child

+## Software Reuse

+> **Software Reuse** is the reapplication of a variety of kinds of knowledge about one system to another **in order to reduce the effort** of developing or maintaining that other system.

+*A library is a good example of software reuse.
+Someone took the time to make it work correctly and packaging it in a library to ease its usage.
+A copy/paste is an example of a bad code reuse, but it still is.*

+That's why reuse is good :
+* We gain time (thus money)
+* By using a library (part of software) that has been proved, we don't need to prove again that it works.
+* Improves overall quality.

+Choosing the right bit of code to reuse (for example, choosing a web framework) is therefore very important.
+We want it to be still alive.
+The number of users is a good metric of the quality of a library.

+Note that we don't only reuse software code, we can also reuse the tests.
+Any artifact actually.

+#### How Object Oriented Programming promotes software reuse

+OOP's **abstraction mechanisms** :
+* Encapsulation
+* Information hiding
+* Polymorphism
+* Code sharing

+Are claimed to promote better code because they allow **modularity**, **code sharing**, **design reuse** which minimises maintenance costs.